APB (band): 1983–1991

 During the 1980s, APB was one of the most popular underground alternative bands in the New York Tri-State area.
 Thanks to constant radio play on WLIR 92.7 FM on Long Island and New York college radio, the Scottish band made its mark with funky bass.

 In 1985, Something to Believe In, their first LP with Link Records, was released.
 They toured and opened for The Clash and James Brown and eventually headlined at various New York clubs including NYC's The Ritz, Irving Plaza and Long Island's now defunct Club Malibu.
 The following year in 1986 "Cure for the Blues", was released.
 A four-song EP, "Missing You Already", also came out that same year.

-The group continued to play on and off during the mid-1980s and early 1990s, releasing the anthemic Funk Invective and playing one of shows to fund a new edgier ensemble called "Loveless" releasing the "Nappy" ep in 1993.
+The group continued to play on and off during the mid-1980s and early 1990s, releasing the anthemic Funk Invective and playing one-off shows to fund a new, edgier ensemble called "Loveless", releasing the "Nappy" EP in 1993.
 Iain Slater went on to play in Poptones act Pablo whilst working as the live engineer for acts such as Space, Keane, Regular Fries and more recently Pete Doherty.
 The band reverted to its original line up of Iain, Glenn, and George playing one-off shows in NY and Aberdeen in 2006.